Skip to content

 The Capstone is a culminating academic project experience that is completed within the confines of a semester-length course.
 Several Master of Liberal Arts (ALM) fields either require a capstone or offer the option to pursue one.
 In addition to the information below, review Guide to the ALM Capstone Project website.

-Our cybersecurity, data science, and computer science capstones are team-based projects that have a real-world industry partner as the client for your research.
+For example, ordinarily our cybersecurity, data science, computer science, and systems engineering capstones are team-based projects that have a real-world industry partner for your research.

-While our creative writing capstone allows for ample room to work on individual artistic projects, but with the added benefit of weekly engagement with peers and the instructor–a supportive writer’s community.
+Our creative writing capstones allow for ample room to work on individual artistic projects, but with the added benefit of weekly engagement with faculty and peers forming a writer’s community.

 Tip: Register on the first day of early degree-candidate registration to obtain a seat in these limited-enrollment courses.